Thirumal-Palwai/violet/edk2-platforms/Features/Intel/OutOfBandManagement/IpmiFeaturePkg/Readme.md

 Not all features need to be listed.
 Only functions exposed through external interfaces that are important for feature users to be aware of.

+* Some BMC may have various interface support, in this case IpmiTransport2Protocol will check the available interfaces Supports and initialize the Interface API for IPMI communication. it will check for multiple interfaces  such as KCS,BT,SSIF and IPMB/I2C interface.
+* PcdDefaultSystemInterface, helps to select the default Interface type to communicate with BMC.
+IpmiSubmitCommand2 API will send the IPMI command via by selected PcdDefaultSystemInterface Type.
+* We can able to send the IPMI command via the specific Interface type through IpmiSubmitCommand2Ex.
+* In case if the platform BMC doesn't have any interface support, we can disable the respective Interface support(PcdKcsInterfaceSupport,PcdBtInterfaceSupport,PcdSsifInterfaceSupport and PcdIpmbInterfaceSupport)

 ## Configuration
 *_TODO_*
 Information that is useful for configuring the feature.

 Not all configuration options need to be listed.
 This section is used to provide more background on configuration options than possible elsewhere.

+* While selecting Default Interface type on PcdDefaultSystemInterface, the respective Interface Support should need to be Enabled, else the IpmiTransport2Protocol will be unsupported.
+Example, for SysInterfaceKcs on PcdDefaultSystemInterface, PcdKcsInterfaceSupport Should be enable.

 ## Data Flows
 *_TODO_*